MMNTM logo

 The Compression Problem

 As of December 2025, Claude Opus 4.5 leads SWE-bench Verified at 80.9%.
 But the gap between first and fourth has collapsed to single digits.
-Gemini 3 Pro dominates LMArena (1501 Elo).
+Gemini 3 Pro dominates LMArena.
 GPT-5 claims "AGI-adjacent reasoning."
 DeepSeek V3.2 matches frontier performance at a fraction of the cost.

 Claude won the 2024 window.
 By late 2025, that lead compressed into a knife fight where everyone is within striking distance.

 This is what happens when verification becomes universal.
 Once everyone optimizes for the same test, the test stops differentiating.
 SWE-bench worked as a weapon when Anthropic was the only one aiming at it.
-Now that OpenAI, Google, and DeepSeek have all oriented training runs toward passing tests, the benchmark reveals less about real-world performance.
+Now that every major lab has oriented training runs toward passing tests, the benchmark reveals less about real-world performance.

 The frontier models are all good at SWE-bench.
 The question buyers actually care about—which one works for my codebase, my workflow, my edge cases—isn't answered by any public benchmark.